 - Take online courses on platforms like Udemy, Skillshare, or MasterClass.com

 - Level up with certification programs like those offered by Smart Blogger

-- Take a college writing course or earn a writing degree, such as an MFA, a Bachelor’s degree in English, Literature, or Journalism, or an industry-focused Associates degree
+- Take a college writing course or earn a writing degree, such as an MFA, a Bachelor’s degree in English Literature, Communication Studies, or Journalism, or an industry-focused Associates degree

 - Submit your best work to writing contests

 - Set up a writer’s website and learn how to develop it into an asset

 As you’ll see in the next tip, you can learn plenty from your fellow writers as well as from readers (particularly those who read the kinds of written content you want to write).